AdanJSuarez/form3/README.md

 ## Use

-The library use an extension of the principle of `Hiding Information (OOP)` therefore you only can reach the functionality expose in form3.go that would be:
+The library use an extension of the principle of [Hiding Information](https://en.wikipedia.org/wiki/Information_hiding) therefore you only can reach the functionality expose in form3.go that would be:
 ```go
     type Form3 struct
 ```